socket-mesh/auth/README.md

-# sc-auth
+# ag-auth
-Auth module for SocketCluster
+Auth module for Asyngular